allglenn/sephane-agent-ai/README.md

 ## Usage

-1. **Enter Booking Number**: On the homepage, enter a valid booking number to proceed to the chat interface.
+1. **Enter Booking Number**: On the homepage, enter a valid booking number (e.g., BK001) to proceed to the chat interface.
 2. **Chat with Assistant**: Ask questions or request information, and the assistant will provide personalized responses based on your booking details.

 ## Development